Abdominal aortic branch occlusion is blockage or narrowing of one of the large arteries in the abdomen that come off of the aorta.

 Lower aorta and common iliac arteries

-For sudden, complete blockage of the lower aorta and common iliac arteries, surgery is done immediately.
+For sudden, complete blockage of the lower aorta and common iliac arteries, removal of the clot is done immediately.
 Clot removal is done using a catheter inserted into an artery, which is then used to dislodge or vacuum out the clot, or by making an incision in the artery during open surgery and manually removing the clot.

 Renal arteries